nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Conflict-Solver.md

-# Using the Conflict Solver to resolve merge conflicts
+# Using the SmartGit Conflict Solver to resolve merge conflicts

 SmartGit comes with a Conflict Solver tool which allows merge conflict resolution using a standard Three Way merge approach.